-In May 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+In May 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), which became effective for the year ended June 30, 2023.
 A SBITA is a contract that conveys control of the right to use another party's (a SBITA vendor's) IT software, alone or in combination with tangible capital assets (with underlying IT assets), as specified in the contract for a period of time in an exchange or exchange like transaction.
 The statement established uniform accounting and financial reporting requirements for SBITAs; improved the comparability of government's financial statements; and enhance the understandability, reliability, relevance, and consistence of information about SBITAs.
 The Fund analyzed the provisions of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), and has concluded that there are no material contracts which qualify for adjustment or disclosure under the new statement.
 Therefore, no restatement of prior periods or cumulative effect adjustment recorded in the year of adoption, was considered necessary.